siddharth-daftari/Expense-Management-System-load-balancing/README.md

 To check the logs (logs contain the statements for incoming requests and failure count for each replica if the request fails.) :

 	docker logs proxy

+Currently timeout set is 7 seconds and max failures is 4